HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ##### Game

 ##### Movement
 This class handles most of the behaviour of the program.
 It's by far the largest class at over 900 lines of code.
-Lots of behaviour implemented in this class could be moved to other classes.
-Some of it's most important methods are:
+It has useful methods which do legal moves to the game.
+These are:
 ```java
 undoMove();
 public boolean playMove(String from, String to);